-SAN MATEO, Calif.– January 24, 2019 – Obo, the world’s first product decision system, today released a preview of the findings from its inaugural State of the Product Journey Report, that shows how organizations have settled for “good enough” product planning processes, and often don’t take into account input from sources other than their customers.
+SAN MATEO, Calif.– January 24, 2019 – Obo, the world’s first product decision system, today released a preview of the findings from its inaugural State of the Product Journey Report, that shows how organizations have settled for “good enough” product development strategy and planning… processes, and often don’t take into account input from sources other than their customers.

-Obo’s survey was designed to assess how professionals across an organization—from product management to executives to engineers to sales—view their current product planning process and highlight the key challenges and barriers that they face.
+Obo’s survey was designed to assess how professionals across an organization—from product management to executives to engineers to sales—view their current product development strategy and planning processes, and highlight the key challenges and barriers that they face.
 Research findings were based on a survey of more than 600 executives, product managers and leaders, engineers, and sales/service professionals across the United States.

 In most organizations, product managers still rely on a myriad of tools such as spreadsheets and slide decks to develop product plans, but those tools alone don’t provide teams with the insights they need to build successful plans and, ultimately, successful products.
 Even when teams use existing road-mapping tools, it is too easy to build a plan based on the wrong product or feature, only to realize the mistake after significant time and monetary investment.